 If you’ve had a medical checkup lately, your doctor may have asked you about a living will or advance directive.
-These legal documents explain your health care preferences if you are unable to communicate.
-An advance directive also identifies a specific person to speak on your behalf, if you can’t speak for yourself.
-This person is sometimes called your healthcare proxy or healthcare power of attorney.
+These legal documents explain your healthcare preferences if you are unable to communicate.
+An advance directive also identifies a specific person to speak on your behalf if you can’t speak for yourself.

-Each state has slightly different legal requirements for living wills.
-To make your task easier, we’ve gathered form and instruction links for every state.
+Each state has slightly different legal requirements for advance directives, so to make your task easier, we’ve gathered forms and instruction links for every state.

 A living will or advance directive won’t do much good if it’s locked up at home or in a safe deposit box.
 The best way to share your wishes is to make copies for your primary care doctor and close family.